Path Grant Deed: The Parcels Clause

 The South Eastern corner is the only corner point of the Path Grant that can be established with certainty.
 That point is on the Donaldson survey line on the Holston river six miles east of the Long Island.
 It can be positively located as being the point where the Holston River intersects with the parallel of latitude at 36° 30'.

-The parcel boundary then follows the treaty line northeasterly until it meets the line of Powell's Mountain curving easterly from the High Knob.
+The parcel boundary then follows the treaty line northeasterly until it meets the line of Powell's Mountain curving easterly to a point on the Donaldson Survey at the Big Stone Gap.
 The boundary then trends southwesterly until the end of the Powell's Mountain ridge line.
 The course then extends southerly to the south west corner on the Holston River.
 The point where it intersects the river is thought to be the current intersection of the Hawkins, Hamblen and Grainger, Tennessee county lines.
 The boundary then follows the Holston river northeasterly to the point where the river meets the Virginia line of 36° 30' and along that line to the starting point on the treaty line.

 The messuage includes not only the land described but all buildings and improvements.
 The word messauge is a term of art used by drafters of deeds to make note of the fact that all improvements, buildings and structures are conveyed along with the land.